schneider7/proteus/content/deconstruction phase.md

 I understood that the notion of fixed gender had been infused into every aspect of my life.
-I knew that I was going to have to do some serious reflection on my fundamental assumptions about the world.
+I knew that I was going to have to do some serious reflection on my [[fundamental assumptions about the world]].